slatedocs/slate/source/includes/_auth.md

 Paths can contain `*` or `:placeholders`.
 A `:placeholder` matches anything except `/` while a `*` matches anything.

-Here's an example of settings the `X-Frame-Options` and `X-XSS-Protection` headers for all pages on your site:
+Here's an example of settings the `X-Frame-Options` and `X-XSS-Protection` headers for all pages on your site -->

 ```
 /*